hgup/CS/docs/R/rwisdom.md

 The `,1` syntax might not make sense, so think of it this way. `,1` syntax gives you all `n,1` results

+## Par Values

+- When using the `omi` values: only outer margin gets increased.
+That is the portion of the graph that was clipped will remain the same even after the margin is applied.
+- When using the `mai` values: the size of the plot is reduced allowing you to fit more in the same space (*inside the outer margin*).
+Hence, when things are not fitting, increase `mai`.